- What is cystoscopy?

 The entire urethra and bladder can be studied.
 If any tissue in the bladder wall appears abnormal, a small sample can be taken through the cystoscope for microscopic examination.

 The actual cystoscopy time is about 10 to 15 minutes.
 But it takes an hour or so, in the operation theater.
-Rarely your doctor may keep a catheter connected to urine bag which will be removed after a day or two.
+Rarely your doctor may keep a catheter connected to a urine bag which will be removed after a day or two.

 - Other uses of cystoscopy?